Cricket Bars Futurity

 Would you like to support the Oklahoma Appaloosa Racing club?
 We are a 501C-3 non-profit organization!

-Click HERE to view the 2013 Stallion Auction Listings!
+Click HERE to view the 2014 Stallion Auction information or to enroll your stallion

 Since 1963 the Oklahoma Appaloosa Racing Association (OAR) has been a